 I pair this indoor work with the work I do quite literally out in the field, with muddy feet, finding old apple trees or talking with gardeners in the shade of an arbor.
 While conducting this research I have been too hot, too cold, soaked to the bone, jetlagged, sunburned and mosquito-bitten.
 This research also requires an unfamiliar pace for my hectic self — being slow, standing still, watching, listening.
 It is a very physical, visceral form of research, and one that allows me to be present in landscapes that are often undergoing great transformations that are not always immediately apparent.

-Image Credit: Royal Kitchen Garden, Hampton Court, London (Jim Linwood CC BY 2.0)
+Image Credit: ‘The Royal Kitchen Garden At Hampton Court – London’ by Jim Linwood licensed under CC BY 2.0

 There are aspects of this research that are terrifying (thunderstorms, climate change), but there is also much joy and pleasure to be had.
 Because I focus on edible plants, there is almost always something good to eat or drink at hand.
 I have eaten plums pulled of a tree that is a research object, been nourished by the tea room at Hampton Court Palace with its Henry VIII-inspired menu and produce from the Georgian garden nearby and tasted tomatoes plucked from a garden in a vacant lot in Garfield Park in Chicago.
 This research engages all senses — it has smells (some good, some bad), tastes (almost always good).
 It also has the sounds I have learned to listen for of bird and insect life as well as the weather, those important forces that Mark Laird and others remind garden historians to attend to.
 This work is also utterly visual and tactile.
 I am certain that part of what has sent me in this direction is the deep draw of gazing out at a landscape that contains more shades of green than I will ever be able to name.